Australia seal first Test in Adelaide against goal-shy Irish

 Australia had 10 points to spare in winning the first Test of the 2017 International Rules series in Adelaide on Sunday morning.

-During a strong final quarter by the visitors, in which the excellent Murphy and Conor McManus scored two overs apiece, Ireland scored seven overs to halt the Australian momentum and reduce the lead from 15 to 10 points.
+During a strong final quarter by the visitors, in which the excellent Murphy and McManus scored two overs apiece, Ireland scored seven overs to halt the Australian momentum and reduce their lead from 15 to 10 points.